scmgustafson/linux-ansible-via-terraform/README.md

-# Ansible on latest Amazon Linux via Terraform Demo
+# Bootstrapping Ansible on latest Amazon Linux via Terraform

 ## Description

-This project aims to demo bootstrapping a functional Ansible setup on AWS with Terraform.
+This project demonstrates how to bootstrap a functional Ansible setup on AWS with Terraform.
-It serves to showcase the necessary Terraform configurations to create the different nodes and the usage of Ansible to manage them.

-In this example, we will create 3 nodes.
-1 Ansible control node and 2 managed nodes.
+It provisions 3 nodes, 1 Ansible control node and 2 managed nodes, to showcase the infrastructure creation via Terraform and the config management via Ansible.

-Ansible will be used to provision and deploy a simple web page on the 2 managed nodes using Apache and Nginx.
-Additionally, the system packages will be updated and a sample user will be created.
+Ansible will provision and deploy a simple web page on the 2 managed nodes using Apache and Nginx.

 ## Requirements/Dependencies: